 Full listing of DECs Accessible Recreation Destinations.

-Allen Lake is stocked annually in the spring with yearling brook trout and two-year-old brown trout.
+Trout: Allen Lake is stocked annually in the spring with yearling brook trout and two-year-old brown trout.
 Surplus breeders are stocked in most years in the fall.
 The trout fishery is essentially a put and take fishery, as there is little holdover of trout.
 Ice fishing for trout is legal as there is no closed season.

-Largemouth bass were introduced in 1996 to provide a predator to control the abundant panfish population.
+Largemouth bass: Largemouth bass were introduced in 1996 to provide a predator to control the abundant panfish population.
 They are now well established, with bass in the 12 inch -14 inch range common.
 Anglers will have success with spinner baits, surface plugs, plastic worms, crank baits as well as live crayfish or shiners.

-Allen Lake provides fishing for several species of panfish.
-Although abundant, their growth is generally slow due to low fertility of the lake and interspecific competition.
+Panfish: Allen Lake provides fishing for several species of panfish.
+Although abundant, their growth is generally slow due to low fertility of the lake and competition.
 The most common panfish are bluegill, pumpkinseed and brown bullhead, with occasional yellow perch and green sunfish also caught.